 (b) Qualified respondents, including but not limited to certified historically underrepresented businesses, are not able or are unwilling to respond to formal procurement; or

-(c) Due to a broad range of possible functional solutions and pricing, the university is unable to develop an adequate specification or project budget without significant vendor engagement.
+(c) Due to a broad range of possible functional solutions and pricing, the University is unable to develop an adequate specification or project budget without significant vendor engagement.

 (a) Educational services that relate directly to the instruction of University students.

-(b) Advertising and media services.
+(b) Advertising, ad aggregators, and media services.

-(c) Price-regulated goods and services, including utilities, where the rate or price for the goods or services being purchased is established by federal, state, or local regulatory authority.
+(c) Price-regulated goods and services, including utilities, where the rate or price for the goods or services being purchased is established by a federal, state, or local regulatory authority.

 (d) Goods or services under federal contracts.
 When the price of goods and services has been established by a contract with an agency of the federal government pursuant to a federal contract award, the University may purchase the goods and services in accordance with the federal contract.
 In addition, the University may purchase specific equipment that is only available from one source or use specific entities that are expressly required under the terms of the contract.